cosgrovc/GEOG4572-PE2/README.md

 The above photo produced a palette of #CCCEE2 #B4ABC2 #3E3C45 #828493 #A5A7B8

 The colours from the palette I tried to apply carefully and appropriately to different features of the Mapbox Streets template.
-I was really inspired by the understated yet effective New York Times mapping and hence went for a muted scheme
+I was really inspired by the understated yet effective New York Times mapping and hence went for a muted scheme.
+Additionally, I've added in the hillshade feature at a very low opaqueness to give a sense of terrain.
+I hope to use this map to show realtime visual data a la Bo's New York noise reports.